 The study also found that more than a quarter were choosing to invest in unregulated products, including land, wine and art.
 But 13 per cent did not know that such products were unregulated, or that this meant they would receive no protection or compensation if things went wrong.

 Investments don’t need to be fraudulent to be potentially disastrous.
 All it takes is for the investor to have insufficient knowledge of the risks involved.
 The person or company offering the investment may downplay the risks to get you on board, but in the end, ‘buyer beware’ very much applies.
 Only an independent financial adviser is guaranteed to act in your best interests.

-Too shrewd to be fooled?
+Too shrewd to be fooled by a pension scam?